 Who will own the rights to the music?

 •Ultimately that is a decision between the employer and the contractor that is stipulated in the contract.
-Most commonly, the rights will be held by the developer or production so that they can use the music whenever/wherever they feel like.
-Which means they could freely use the music in advertisements, videos, other episodes in a series, other games in the series, etc… On the other hand if the composer retains the rights, they have complete control to use the music however they see fit.
+Most commonly, the composer is a worker-for-hire, and the rights will be held by the developer or production so that they can use the music whenever/wherever they feel.
+Which means they could freely use the music in advertisements, videos, other episodes in a series, other games in the series, etc… On the other hand if the composer retains the rights, they have control to use the music how they see fit.
 Which means that if I think certain track(s) would do well in the public licensing arena, then they may be licensed for use in other media.
-This would mean the music I wrote for your game or film, might end up in someone else’s game or film too, making it no longer unique to your project.
-So you can see how owning the rights would be beneficial for the developer or production company.

 What is the process for scoring a film?